 - 1. The Report Filter allows you to choose which statistics you want to report on.
 Check each item you want statistics for - 2.
 The Range allows you to nominate whether the stats are shown for each day, for a month at a time or for a whole year. - 3.
 The Period is the time period over which the stats are to be listed for.
 The options here depend on what you choose in the range.
-For example, if you choose monthly, then the period options will be this week, previous week, this month or the previous month. - You can also nominate a custom period.
+For example, if you choose monthly, then the period options will be this week, previous week, this month or the previous month.
+You can also nominate a custom period.
 If you choose this KBPublisher allows you to nominate a From date and a To date. - 4.
-Once you have selected filters, a range and a time period, click the OK button to produce the report. - 5.
-The report is displayed as a table on screen in the Report tab. - 6.
+Once you have selected filters, a range and a time period, click the \mathbf{OK} button to produce the report. - 5.
+The report is displayed as a graph--you can choose line, bar or pie charts - 6.
+And as a table on screen in the Report tab. - 7.
 You can click on a Date field to break it down even further.

-For example, in the diagram above, clicking on January 2009 displays the statistics for each day in January. - 7.
-The statistics you requested are displayed as a table. - 8.
+For example, in the diagram above, clicking on July 2010 displays the statistics for each day in July. - 8.
+The statistics you requested are displayed as a table. - 9.
 If you wish, you can also Export the results.

-- 9. If you click on the Export tab, you get the option to export the results in XML, CSV or Excel format. - 10.
+- 10. If you click on the Export tab, you get the option to export the results in XML, CSV or Excel format. - 11.
 Once you have chosen the appropriate format to export in, click on the Export button to export the data.
 You will be asked if you want to open the file or save it.